Joe Rosenthal (sculptor): History

+After finishing his studies, Rosenthal would go on to travel and sketch around the world, visiting the Northwest Territories, Mexico, Cuba, England, the Netherlands, France, Italy, Spain, Greece, Jordan, Israel, and Egypt.
+Eventually returning to Toronto to begin a career as a freelance illustrator.

+In 1969, the Canada Council awarded Rosenthal a grant to go on a three-month tour across Canada where he would go on to produce over 600 drawings of First Nation communities.

 Legacy

+Many of Rosenthal's bronze sculptures are still installed in public spaces around Canada today.
 He was awarded recognition by the Art Gallery of Ontario, the Canada Council, and the Toronto Outdoor Exhibition.

-He won first prize in the National Open Sculpture Competition for the Dr. Sun Yat Sen Monument.
-He was awarded The Rabin International Presentation Sculpture, Los Angeles, 1996.
-He latterly lived in Toronto, Ontario, Canada and died in July 2018 at the age of 97.
+He won first prize in the National Open Sculpture Competition for his Monument of Dr. Sun Yat Sen in 1983 and was awarded The Rabin International Presentation Sculpture at Los Angeles in 1996.
+He latterly lived in Toronto, Ontario, Canada and died in July 2018 at the age of 97 at the Sunnybrook Veterans Centre.

 Family

 Rosenthal was the brother-in-law of Ross Dowson and was a member of the Revolutionary Workers' Party until the early 1950s when he was part of a split concerning the group's orientation towards the Co-operative Commonwealth Federation.
-His wife, Joyce Rosenthal, Ross Dowson's sister, was a long-time socialist and an activist in the women's movement, particularly around abortion rights.
-She co-founded the Ontario chapter of the Canadian Hemophilia Society after discovering that their son was a hemophiliac.
+His wife, Joyce Rosenthal (1919-2015), Ross Dowson's sister, was a long-time socialist and an activist in the women's movement, particularly around abortion rights.
+She co-founded the Ontario chapter of the Canadian Hemophilia Society after discovering that their son, Ron (1950-1982), was a hemophiliac.
+Their daughter, Susan Rosenthal (born 1949), is a retired physician, psychotherapist, and writer.
+In 2014, she sued her father over being forced to model for him in the nude when she was a child and adolescent.
+He was found liable for battery and breach of fiduciary duty and Susan Rosenthal was awarded non-pecuniary damages totalling of $180,000 and pecuniary damages totalling $495,000.